peteroupc/peteroupc.github.io/uniformsum.md

 where ${n\choose k}$ is a _binomial coefficient_, or the number of ways to choose _k_ out of _n_ labeled items, and sign(_x_) is 1 if _x_ is greater than 0, or 0 if _x_ is 0, or &minus;1 is less than 0.[^1]

-For _n_ uniform numbers, the distribution can take on values in the interval [0, _n_].
-Note also that the PDF expresses a polynomial of degree _n_ &minus; 1.
+This is a polynomial of degree _n_ &minus; 1.
+For _n_ uniform numbers, the distribution can take on values that are 0 or greater and _n_ or less.

 The samplers given below for the uniform sum logically work as follows: